ubc-cpsc455-2024S/project-29_abd/README.md

 # List of Contributions

 ## Andrew
+- Implemented Google maps API
+- Working on Front end set up
+- Designed and integrated restful API's specifically for the login and sign up components

 ## Bhag
 - From the begining of the project, I helped out with the design of the front end in order to allow for seamless integration for our components